Employee wellness

 Recognition

-Based on global employee engagement survey.
-68% of employees surveyed participated.
-Refer to Sustainability Data Scope - Note 2.
+1 Based on the Q3 global employee engagement survey.
+73% of employees surveyed participated.
+Refer to Sustainability Data Scope - Note 4.

 Refer to Sustainability Data Scope.